Skip to content

 void move(List<Integer> src, List<Integer> tar) {

-// Take out a disc from the top of src
+// Take out a disk from the top of src

 Integer pan = src.remove(src.size() - 1);

-// Place the disc on top of tar
+// Place the disk on top of tar

 tar.add(pan);